-HEAD Maximum damage near mouth 12"; more than 72" from bottom of envelope, but below less than 1".
-No damage limitations are given below the lower horizontal load tape.
+HEAD Maximum damage near mouth 12"; more than 72" from the bottom of the envelope, but below the equator, not greater than 1"; above equator not greater than 1⁄2".

-No damage listed for basket.
+No damage is listed for the basket.

 PICCARD The manual only lists damage above the lower horizontal load tape.
-This damage must be
+This damage must be less than 1".
+No damage limitations are given below the lower horizontal load tape.

-No broken wicker allowed on basket which might affect passenger safety.
+No broken wicker is allowed on the basket which might affect passenger safety. basket is acceptable if "hand or foot size."